punnasurya2000/Emotion-Aware-Chatbot-with-Seq2Seq-Modeling/README.md

 # Seq2Seq Response Generation for Emotion-Aware Chatbot

-This project focuses on **Step 2** of developing an emotion-aware chatbot: generating empathetic and contextually relevant responses using a Seq2Seq model with an LSTM-based encoder-decoder architecture.
+This project focuses on developing an emotion-aware chatbot: generating empathetic and contextually relevant responses using a Seq2Seq model with an LSTM-based encoder-decoder architecture.
 The aim is to create a conversational agent capable of producing emotionally aligned replies.

 ---